“Who is Sitting on Which Beast?” Interpretative Issues in the Book of Revelation

 - E-book

-- Forthcoming
+- Available

 Edmondo Lupieri is an alumnus of the University of Pisa, where he earned the Laurea in Classical Studies with the distinction of summa cum laude, and of the Scuola Normale Superiore of Pisa, where he earned the Licenza in Lettere.
 His doctoral dissertation was on the treatise On the Resurrection, attributed to Athenagoras, the 2nd century Christian apologist and philosopher.
 He taught at the universities of Rome, Turin, and Udine, and was named the third recipient of the John Cardinal Cody Endowed Chair in Theology at Loyola University, Chicago, in 2006.
 He has published a number of books and articles on New Testament, Early Christianity, Christian and non-Christian Gnosticism, various phenomena of religious Syncretism involving Christian elements.

-Louis Painchaud is retired professor of early Christian Literature and History at Laval University.
+Louis Painchaud is emeritus professor of early Christian Literature and History at Laval University.
 Until August 2016, he was in charge of the Groupe de recherche sur le christianisme et l’Antiquité tardive/Christianity and Late Antiquity Research Group (GRECAT/CLARG) of the Université Laval in Quebec City and Concordia University in Montreal.
 He is director of the series Bibliothèque copte de Nag Hammadi.
 His research contributions are mainly devoted to the Nag Hammadi Coptic corpus and codex Tchacos, but he has also published some articles on the Book of Revelation.
 He is currently preparing a new critical edition and French translation of the Gospel according to Philip of Nag Hammadi Codex II and of the Gospel of Judas of Codex Tchacos.

-Preface (Edmondo Lupieri & Louis Painchaud)
+Avant-propos (Edmondo Lupieri & Louis Painchaud)

-First Part: The Context
+First Part: Context

 Of Beasts and Women: Progressive History, Tales, or What Else?
 The Revelation of John between Hegemony and Religious Cohabitation(s) (Luca Arcari)